 BOISE, IDAHO — When looking for grub in the Treasure Valley, it's usually not hard to find a place that will make you a typical sandwich.
 But for people looking for a place that will construct a unique masterpiece between two pieces of freshly baked bread, there's one specific place that comes to mind.

-Sandwich lovers in Boise have a place to go downtown if they're looking for something a little different, as is evident from the shop's tag phrase.
+Sandwich lovers in Boise have a place to go downtown if they're looking for something a little different, as is evident from Lemon Tree Co.'s tag phrase.

 "Sandwiches with a twist.
 So we're not your average sandwich shop or deli," said Lemon Tree Co. owner Jasson Parra.